gearpump/gearpump/CommitGuideline.md

-This documents are for commitors which have direct write permission to intel-hadoop/gearpump
+This documents are for committers which have direct write permission to intel-hadoop/gearpump

 Commit Guideline
 ========================